Boundary-Aware Uncertainty for Feature Attribution Explainers: IMPLEMENTATION DETAILS

 $\forall v \neq y \in \mathcal{Y}$.
 Here, for an element $(a,b) \in \mathcal{X}_{v'}$ we have $\text{argmax}_{k \in \mathcal{Y}} \ F(a) = v, \text{argmax}_{k \in \mathcal{Y}} \ F(b) = y$.

 Thus, we have generated a diverse set of $\sum_{v \in \mathcal{Y}}M_v$ pairs of points that lie on opposite sides of the decision boundary for class $y$.
 The segment between any pair from a given set $\mathcal{X}_{v'} \ v \neq y$ will necessarily contain a point on the class $v$ v.s. class $y$ decision boundary.
 Likewise, in the interest of further diversity, segments between any pair from the set $\mathcal{X}_{y'}$ will contain a point on the class $v$ v.s. class $y$ decision boundary, where $v \neq y \in \mathcal{Y}$ is unspecified.
-A binary search may be run on each pair to find the boundary point in the middle.
+A binary search may be applied to each pair of samples to find the boundary point.

-In practice the entire procedure may be amortized for each class, and ran for all classes as a single post-processing step immediately after training.
-This results in a dictionary of boundary points which may be efficiently queried on demand via the model predicted class of any given test point.
+In practice, the entire procedure may be applied for all classes as a single post-processing step immediately after training.
+The results may be saved as a dictionary of boundary points which may be efficiently queried via the model predicted class of any given test point.